HidalgoRides/intersect-documentation/models.md

 Models provide an easy way to interact with your database.
 Each database table you create would have a corresponding `Model` created to interact with it.
 By extending the `Intersect\Database\Model\Model` class, you inherit all the core functionality you will need to create, read, update, and delete records in your database.

-By default, the table names with be assumed based on the name of your model class.
-It will try to determine the table name by converting the class name into its pluralized version.
-You are however able to specify the `$tableName` property yourself to provide a different table name than the assumed one.
+By default, the table names will be assumed based on the name of your model class.
+We will will try to determine the table name by converting your class name into its lowercase pluralized version (ex: Example -> examples).
+Any uppercase letters beyond the first letter will be converted into `_` characters (ex: ExampleCode => examples_codes).
+However, you may override the model classes `$tableName` property yourself to provide a different table name than the assumed one.

 Each `Model` also assumes the primary key for each table is the `id` column.
-You can override this column value by specifying the `primaryKey` property
+You can override this column value by specifying the `primaryKey` property.

 <a name="example-model"></a>
 ### Example Model